Iona Gaels men's basketball: Postseason

-NCAA Tournament Results
+NCAA tournament results

-The Gaels have appeared in 16 NCAA Tournaments.
+The Gaels have appeared in 16 NCAA tournaments.
 Their combined record is 1–16.
-Iona's only NCAA Tournament victory to date, which took place in 1980, was vacated by the NCAA due to their star center, Jeff Ruland, having signed a contract with an agent for professional representation a few months prior.
+Iona's only NCAA tournament victory to date, which took place in 1980, was vacated by the NCAA due to their star center, Jeff Ruland, having signed a contract with an agent for professional representation a few months prior.
 Thus, NCAA record books attribute to them an 0–16 record in NCAA tournament games.
 The Gaels first five losses in NCAA tournament play were by a combined 11 points, including a heartbreaking buzzer-beater by Syracuse University in 1998; five teams that beat them went on to reach the Final Four and one won the championship.